 Never Pay Interest

-So before I get into, I need to tell you the golden rule: Never pay credit card interest.
+So before I get into it, I need to tell you the golden rule: Never pay credit card interest.
 Never.
 Credit card interest is the devil, ok?

 We good?
 Ok, moving on.